stephanieyenyu/AMR_System/README.md

 ### Terminal state distribution

 All four outcomes below are completed runs.
-They differ in which branch the parcel took, not in whether the system handled it: in each case the parcel reached a terminal state, the cargo door was released, and the robot returned to standby.
+They differ in which branch the package took, not in whether the system handled it: in each case the package reached a terminal state, the cargo door was released, and the robot returned to standby.

 | Terminal state | Count | Share |